Martins-O/StreamPay-Mantle/docs/DEPLOYMENT.md

 VITE_WALLETCONNECT_NOTIFY_PROJECT_ID=
 VITE_WALLETCONNECT_NOTIFY_SECRET=
 ```

+> Separate multiple Mantle RPC URLs with commas to let the dApp fall back automatically when a provider is down.

 > The frontend always streams the token set in `VITE_STREAM_TOKEN_ADDRESS`.
 Leaving it empty will fall back to
 > `VITE_MOCK_USDT_ADDRESS`.